• 4,000 firms

 Easily expand operations

-This means that they do not need to go through the hassle of finding another office space, renting it, and fitting it with the equipment needed for the job.
+Big companies can scale their operations up or down through seat leasing, depending on the market demand.
+This means that they do not need to find another office space, rent it, and fit it with the equipment needed for the job.

 With seat leasing, companies only need to hire a seat leasing partner and immediately move the rest of their operations into the leased spaces.